DaveCaulfield/hangman/README.md

 ![instructions](docs/readme-images/instructions.png)

-## Play game levels
+## Game levels
- - When the user chooses to play an option for different game levels is provided.
+ - When the user chooses to play there is an option for different game levels.
  - The user can press 1 for an easier level.
  - The user can press 2 for an harder level.